thexmanxyz/network-share-reconnecter/README.md

 * little knowledge on Windows Task Scheduling

 ## Download / Installation
-1. [Download v1.2.2](https://github.com/thexmanxyz/network-share-reconnecter/releases/download/v1.2.2/nsr.v1.2.2.zip) of the Network Share Reconnecter Package
+1. [Download v1.2.2](https://github.com/thexmanxyz/network-share-reconnecter/releases/download/v1.2.2/nsr.v1.2.2.zip) of the Network Share Reconnecter Package.
-2. Extract the files
+2. Extract the files.
-3. modify the sample configuration in the **share_reconnect.vbs** script file
+3. Modify the sample configuration in the **share_reconnect.vbs** script file.
-   * at least modify `hostname`, `sharePaths` and `shareLetters` (see also the [configuration section](https://github.com/thexmanxyz/network-share-reconnecter/blob/master/src/share_reconnect.vbs#L34-L35))
+   * At least modify `hostname`, `sharePaths` and `shareLetters` (see also the [configuration section](https://github.com/thexmanxyz/network-share-reconnecter/blob/master/src/share_reconnect.vbs#L34-L35)).
-   * multiple servers can be easily added and configured
+   * Multiple servers can be easily added and configured.
-4. copy **share_reconnect.vbs** to a self defined directory
+4. Copy **share_reconnect.vbs** to a self defined directory.
-5. Start Windows Task Scheduler - manually or with **taskschd.msc**
+5. Start Windows Task Scheduler - manually or with **taskschd.msc**.
-6. Import **Network_Share_Reconnecter.xml**
+6. Import **Network_Share_Reconnecter.xml**.
-7. Modify the Scheduler Task
+7. Modify the Scheduler Task.
-   * at least change the path to the script which you have chosen before (or do it previously in the **Network_Share_Reconnecter.xml**)
+   * At least change the path to the script which you have chosen before (or do it previously in the **Network_Share_Reconnecter.xml**).
-   * (Optional) change the user for the defined triggers, by default all computer users will be affected by the script
+   * (Optional) Change the user for the defined triggers, by default all computer users will be affected by the script.
-   * (Optional) extend / modify the Scheduler Task depending on your favor and preferences
+   * (Optional) Extend or modify the Scheduler Task depending on your favor and preferences.

 ## Configuration and Parameters
 Here a short description of the available parameters which can be configured: